jeffsanicola/vault-policy-guide/example/example1-simple_policy.md

 The Terraform files create a user, KVv2 mount, and policy that grants full access to secrets in the `kv/` path.

-1. Apply the terraform
-2. Log in to Vault
+1. Log in to Vault
     >
     > ```bash
     > vault login -method=userpass username=user1